 At Faith House, Laura manages the various cases of women and children to facilitate the program.
 When she is not working, Laura enjoys gardening, basketball, spending time with family, coffee and cheering on her own kids in their pursuits!

-Joining the Mission part-time in 2014, Elizabeth’s skills range from website design to public relations strategy.
+Joining the Mission part-time in 2014, Elizabeth’s skills range from branding and web development to positioning and public relations strategy.
 Previously, Elizabeth has interned with the Community Foundation of Frederick County, the Frederick Magazine, Amy Benton PR, and WHAG.
-Elizabeth currently attends the University of Alabama majoring in Public Relations with a minor in Business Management.
-In her spare time, she enjoys running, cooking, and spending time with friends.
+Elizabeth graduated Magna Cum Laude from The University of Alabama’s top five PR program with a double major in PR and Economics.
+During her time in school, Elizabeth was a senior media relations strategist for the top student run PR firm, Capstone Agency.
+In her spare time, she enjoys running, cooking and spending time with friends.

 Prior to the Mission, Mike attended the College of Staten Island and pursued a career in sales.
 As a graduate of the CLRP, Mike interned at the Mission and demonstrated great skill in communicating and leading for the Fundraising and Event Specialist position.
 Originally from New York City, Mike now lives in Frederick and enjoys watching movies and cheering on the Mets in his free time.